Skip to Content

 Please make sure to start with the rice or lentils first, which will depend what takes longer.
 Any rice or lentils will work.

 Heat a skillet with 1/3 cup olive oil, reserve the remaining 2 tbs for later.
 Make sure the oil is hot, then add the onions and fry them for 15 minutes.
-Stir until caramelized, finally season with salt and pepper.

 Topping with fried onions completes this Mujadara recipe.